Easy Homemade Apple Fritters

 Instructions

-- Fill a frying pan halfway with oil.
-Heat over medium heat until the oil reaches 375°F with a candy thermometer or an instant read thermometer.
+- Fill a frying pan or sauce pan with about 3-4 cups of oil or so that you have about 3-4 inches of oil in your pan.
+Heat oil over medium heat until the oil reaches 375°F with a candy thermometer or an instant read thermometer.
+If you don't have a thermometer, use the wooden spoon test (see notes).

-- 1/4 cup at a time, drop batter into oi and let fry until golden brown (the batter will feel thin, but it'll come together, don't worry).
-Flip and fry other side until golden brown.
+- Use a measuring cup to drop batter into oil, 1/4 cup or 1/3 cup.
+Fry until the outside is golden brown.
+Flip and fry other side until golden brown, for a total of about 4-5 minutes.
 You'll know they're done if you insert a small knife into the center and it comes clean.
-If not, fry a little longer.
+If not, fry a little longer so that the center is fully cooked.
+This time will depend on the size of your fritter.

 - Use a slotted spoon to transfer to a paper towel-lined cooling rack and let cool.
 Repeat with all the batter.